 - Seedless watermelon.

-- Beans, carrots, and sweet potato.
+- Beans, carrots, and sweet potatoes.

 - Peanut butter is ok as an occasional treat in a KONG Toy, but be aware of the high sugar and fat content.